2. What can I do to support the Anesthesia Care Team during the COVID-19 pandemic?

 Anesthesiologyhas published and continues to publish a number of articles on COVID-19.
 In addition, the ASA Monitor has published dozens of articles and updates on COVID-19 since April 2020.

 8. How can I volunteer my services to a facility that is in need of additional anesthesiologists and other healthcare workers?

 We have joined a national clearing house created by the American College of Chest Physicians (CHEST) to match qualified volunteers with hospitals in need during the COVID-19 pandemic.
 In-person and telehealth opportunities are available.

 9. Where can I find information on ASA meetings during COVID-19?

 Committees and Editorial Boards

-Meetings scheduled through the end of 2020 will be held as virtual meetings or postponed.
-ASA will reimburse you for any cancellation penalties you incur related to scheduled ASA travel.
-Please contact your committee chair, ASA staff liaison or email email@example.com with specific questions or concerns.
+Meetings scheduled through June 30, 2021 will be held as virtual meetings.
+Please contact your committee chair, ASA staff liaison or email firstname.lastname@example.org with specific questions or concerns.

 In accordance with CDC guidance for businesses and employers to slow transmission and to prioritize the health and well-being of ASA staff, ASA employees are working remotely and abiding by state and local guidelines.